powersync-community/powersync-react-native-expo-background-sync/README.md

 ### User experience

 - When user minimizes your app or switches to another app → background sync is scheduled to start
-- When user returns to your app → background sync stops (since the app can sync normally while in use)
+- When user returns to your app → background sync stops if it is running (since the app can sync normally while in use)
 - User doesn't need to do anything - it's completely automatic

 ### Technical details